geckoblu-games/connect4/README.md

     qmake -o Makefile connect4.pro
     make
+    sudo make install

-Remember to copy the 7x6*.book(s) alongside the executable
+Remember to copy the 7x6*.book(s) alongside the executable if you install it manually

 A branch qt5_dev is available to build using QT5 (version >= 5.12)